santec-corporation/Santec_USB_Control_Scripts/README.md

 > If you have any [Issues](https://github.com/santec-corporation/TSL_USB_Control_Scripts/issues) related to the code, click [Create New](https://github.com/santec-corporation/TSL_USB_Control_Scripts/issues/new) to create a new issue.

-<h1>TSL USB Control Scripts</h1>
+<h1>Santec USB Control Scripts</h1>

 ![GitHub top language](https://img.shields.io/github/languages/top/santec-corporation/TSL_USB_Control_Scripts?color=blue)

-Python Scripts to command and manage Santec TSL Device(s) connected via USB utilizing the Santec_FTDI DLL as the backend. <br>
+Python Scripts to command and manage all Santec Device(s) connected via USB utilizing the Santec_FTDI DLL as the backend. <br>
-For all TSL Models.
 Read below for more information.

 <h2>Introduction</h2>

-The Santec TSL Devices connected via USB can be controlled using Python scripts with the help of a DLL (Santec_FTDI).
+The Santec Devices connected via USB can be controlled using Python scripts with the help of a DLL (Santec_FTDI).

 The Santec_FTDI DLL (Santec FTD2xx_helper) is designed to connect to TSL(s) and easily obtain the data points from the previous scan.
 It uses the FTDI driver for USB communication and provides simple command-line communication with the TSL.